ZgzInfinity/Nicodemus/SigningLinux/README.md

 3. Enjoy **signed commits** with your favorite code editor.

 Be careful.
-This only makes possible commit with sign verification if the passphrase is introduced each time.
-With the following command you only introduce it only the first time.
+This only makes possible a signed commit if the passphrase is introduced.
+In order to auto-sign all commits globaly introduce this command:

 `git config --global commit.gpgsign true`